-Between 8 and 17 my creative pursuits took a backseat to track and basketball.
+Between 8 and 17 my creative pursuits took a backseat to football, athletics and basketball.
 However, due to health issues in my late teens and early twenties all dreams of being a pro-athlete had to be put to bed.

 In 2005 I had surgery to remove a tumour at the base of my brain.
 I took a year out to recover in which time I was producing music and collaborating with people all over the world (yay internet!).